stats285/stats285.github.io/assets/assignments/02/faq.md

 1. **I do not know how to stop my `gce` cluster now that I accidentally closed the terminal with the original docker container.**

-   When you close the terminal, the container is still running in the background.
+   When you close the terminal, the docker container is still running in the background.
 There are two ways you can stop your cluster:

-    - re-attach container to your terminal:
+    - re-attach docker container to your terminal:
     ```
     # find your container-id
     docker ps -a